Learning / Sex

 7. It is not permitted to use the bathroom during _______ .
 Texting and snacking are also strictly forbidden.

-8. Students should be given a clear rubric for _______ that tells them how many points will be earned for each _______ activity, as well as the criteria for scoring.
+8. Students should be given a clear rubric for _______ that tells them how many points will be earned for each performance level of the given_______ skill or task , as well as the criteria for scoring.
 Also make it clear how many points will be taken off for sloppiness or lateness.

 9. Students’ progress at _______ should be constantly evaluated on a percentile basis, with their rank among their peers posted on a bulletin board in the hallway.